Detailed integrated resource plan (IRP)

 - Long-term forecast of the electric utility’s energy sales and peak demand under various reasonable scenarios.

-- Descriptions of the types of generation technology contained in the plan, including proposed capacity of the generation facility(s) and projected fuel costs under various reasonable scenarios.
+- Descriptions of the types of generation technology contained in the plan, including including the generation facility(ies) proposed capacity and projected fuel costs under various reasonable scenarios.

-- The utility’s plan to eliminate energy waste; including the energy waste reduction (EWR) expected to be achieved, the cost of the utility’s EWR plan as well as the expected savings associated with the plan.
+- The utility’s plan to eliminate energy waste, including expected energy waste reduction (EWR) along with the plan’s cost and savings.

-- Load management and demand response programs as well as the savings and projected costs for these programs.
+- Load management and demand response programs, including their savings and projected costs for these programs.

 - Projected energy purchased or produced by the electric utility from a renewable energy resource(s).